nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - `context:` - Where to find the Dockerfile
 - `env_file:` - Loads environment variables from a file
 - `volumes:` - **Key feature!** Mounts your code directory into the container
+  - `./rock-of-ages-api:/app` - Maps your local API code to `/app` in the container
+  - `/app/.venv` - Preserves the pipenv virtual environment (prevents override)
 - `depends_on:` - Ensures database is healthy before starting
-- `command:` - Overrides the default command for development
+- `command:` - Uses pipenv to run Django with the correct Python environment

 **client service:**
 - Similar to API service but for React